 Our office at located at 50 S. Steele Street Suite 805 in Cherry Creek.
 If you’re coming from the 6th Ave.
 Freeway, take E 1st Ave to S Steele St and use the right 2 lanes to turn right onto Speer Blvd.
 Continue driving straight, passing the Denver Country Club and turn right onto Steele St.

 If you’re coming from the River North Art District, take N Broadway for 2.6 miles, passing Civic Center Park and History Colorado Center.
 Make a left onto W 6th ave, and a quick right turn onto Speer Blvd.
-Drive all the way down the road until you see Steele St; turn right, and you’ll make it to Burnham Law.
-Get in touch with a Burnham Law divorce attorney today!
+Drive all the way down the road until you see Steele St; turn right, and you’ll make it to Burnham Law office.
+Get in touch with a Burnham Law divorce attorney today, we offer free consultations!